 Benefits you may lose

 This requires the adviser to consider and investigate both your existing superannuation fund and the proposed superannuation fund and notify you of any benefits you may lose as result of switching.
 For example, if the proposed superannuation fund is different in respect of ‘capital security’ than your existing superannuation fund, the adviser must explain this difference to you.
 There might also be changes to the extent or level of insurance cover you will receive within an alternative superannuation fund.
-These matters should be both in discussion with you, and detailed in the Statement of Advice
+These cases should be both in discussion with you, and detailed in the Statement of Advice

 It is insufficient for these disclosures to be overly general or noncommittal in nature.
 For example, it is inadequate for the adviser to tell you there “may” be a change in the level of investment risk without specifically pointing out if the proposed switch is from a low risk investment option to one with greater risk.